Seriously Fudgy Homemade Brownies

 Instructions

-4. Bake for 30 minutes, then test the brownies with a toothpick.
-Insert it into the center of the pan.
-If it comes out with wet batter, the brownies are not done.
+6. Bake for 28–30 minutes, then test the brownies with a toothpick.
+Insert the toothpick into the center of the pan.
+If it comes out coated with wet batter, the brownies are not done.
 If there are only a few moist crumbs, the brownies are done.
 Keep checking every 2 minutes until you have moist crumbs.
-Brownies typically take 31–32 minutes in my oven.
+Brownies typically take 30–32 minutes in my oven.
+Err on the side of under-baking, as the brownies will continue to set as they cool.

-5. Remove from the oven and place on a wire rack to cool completely in the pan before cutting into squares.
+7. Remove from the oven and place on a cooling rack to cool completely in the pan.
+When cool, lift the brownies out by gripping the parchment overhangs and transfer to a cutting board.
+Use a sharp knife to cut into squares.

 Notes

-3. Chocolate Bars: Chocolate bars are typically sold in 4 ounce bars.
-2 ounces will be melted down and 2 ounces will be chopped up and folded into the batter with the chocolate chips.
-I suggest Ghirardelli, Baker’s brand, or Lindt.
+3. Chocolate: Baking chocolate is typically sold in 4-ounce (113g) bars.
+Half will be melted with the butter, and half will be chopped up and folded into the batter with the chocolate chips.
+I suggest Ghirardelli, Baker’s, or Lindt brands; in either semi-sweet (56% cacao) or bittersweet (60% cacao).

-5. Cocoa Powder: You can use either natural or dutch-process cocoa powder.
-I prefer dutch-process (such as this brand) for a smoother flavor.
+4. Cocoa Powder: You can use either natural or Dutch-process cocoa powder in this recipe.
+I prefer Dutch-process (such as this brand) for a smoother chocolate flavor.

 sally mckenney headshot purple shirt.